pola-rs/polars/docs/user-guide/migration/pandas.md

 stating the columns that that 'verb' operates on.
 As such, it is our conviction that not having indices make things simpler, more explicit, more readable and less error-prone.

-Note that an 'index' data structure as known in databases will be used by polars as an optimization technique.
+Note that an 'index' data structure as known in databases will be used by Polars as an optimization technique.

 ### Polars uses Apache Arrow arrays to represent data in memory while pandas uses NumPy arrays